logux/client/README.md

 Logux is a client-server communication protocol.
 It synchronizes events between clients and server logs.

-This 6 KB library allows to put a events (like “actions” in Redux) to local log and synchronize them with [Logux server] and then to all other online clients.
+This 6 KB library allows you to put events (which look similar to Redux “actions”) to a local log and synchronize them with [Logux server] and thus with every other client being online.

-This is low-level client API.
-Redux-like API will be soon.
+This is a low-level client API.
+Redux-like API, which is supposed to be more suitable for most of developers, is coming soon.
-It will be better for most of developers.

 [Logux server]: https://github.com/logux/logux-server